Safety tiersΒΆ

 readonly

-List, capture, search, info
+List, capture, search, info, readonly batches

 Monitoring, browsing